MarcoConsiglio/goniometry/README.md

 You can compare an angle with a numeric value, numeric string or another `Angle` object.
 Comparisons are performed with absolute values (congruent comparison), meaning that $-90^\circ$ is equal to $+90^\circ$.
 If you need a relative comparison, you should perform arithmetics instead.
 Warning!
-Comparisons are not available for radian values, you should perform arithmetics instead.
+Comparisons are not available for radian values, you should use decimal comparison.

 ### $\alpha > \beta$ (greater than) <a name="greater-than"></a>
 ```php